YanchWare/fractal-samples/oci/prometheus-ambassador-sample/README.md

 ## Introduction

-The purpose of this project is to test the instantiation of Prometheus alongside Ambassador in OKE.
+The purpose of this project is to show the instantiation of Prometheus alongside Ambassador in OKE.

 You can find more information on this in our [documentation](https://fractal.cloud/docs).